Air Defense

 GDF-001 / GDF-002 anti-aircraft gun

-The GDF-001 and GDF-002 are early Oerlikon GDF twin 35 mm towed anti-aircraft guns, usually paired with optical sights or Super Fledermaus/Skyguard radar control for point defense.
-In the Yemen Civil War record, open-source documentation places GDF-001/GDF-002 guns in the pre-war Yemeni Army inventory and available to Yemeni battlefield parties after the Houthi takeover, but does not support a precise engagement or shootdown claim.
+The GDF-001 and GDF-002 are early Oerlikon GDF twin 35 mm towed anti-aircraft guns.
+Weaponsystems says the family entered service in 1963, and from the GDF-002 onward it added a Ferranti GSR sight and digital data-bus linkage for Skyguard fire control.
+In Yemen, open-source documentation places GDF-001/GDF-002 guns in the pre-war Yemeni Army inventory and available to Yemeni battlefield parties after the Houthi takeover, but does not support a precise engagement or shootdown claim.

 Switzerland